bits/UTF-8-Unicode-Test-Documents/README.md

 Every Unicode code point
 ========================
-While building and testing code meant to properly handle arbitrary UTF-8 strings, there is often a need for some Unicode test documents that included every possible codepoint, including control codes like `NULL`, `EOT`, `XOFF`, `CAN`cel and the never-seen-used `DC2`, right through 7-bit US-ASCII and on to the deepest recesses of Unicode.
+While building and testing code meant to properly handle arbitrary UTF-8 strings, you might want to make use of some test documents that include every possible Unicode codepoint.
+These would include control codes like `NULL`, `EOT`, `XOFF`, `CAN`cel and the never-seen-used `DC2`, all of 7-bit US-ASCII and explode in volume to cover the deepest recesses of Unicode.
+Here are those documents.

-You never know what garbage people or errors will throw at your system, so here you'll find **the gamut of representable characters / code points to test with**.
+You never know what garbage people, fuzzers or errors will throw at your system, so here you'll find **the gamut of representable characters / code points to test with**.

 ## Human-Readable Character Sequences

 The `UTF-8_sequence_separated/*.txt` are UTF-8 encoded plaintext documents containing every UTF-8 code point in a given range separated by spaces with newlines every 50 code points to aid readability.

 Your viewer might need to be told that the files are UTF-8 for them to show properly.
 As is recommended with UTF-8, no Byte Order Marks (BOM) are employed.
 Opening the files from your filesystem in your browser will not likely work because there's nothing to tell the browser that it's dealing with UTF-8 encoded content and not your system's current character encoding.
 Serve them from a web server that indicates their UTF-8-ness with a `Content-Type: text/plain; charset=utf-8` HTTP header and all is well.
 GitHub-served "raw" files do this.
 Alternatively, your viewer or editor may have a command to open a file as UTF-8.

 Similarly, the `UTF-8_sequence_separated/*.html` documents contain the same sequences as the `UTF-8_sequence_separated/*.txt` files as UTF-8 encoded XHTML documents **without any character entity encoding**.
-Note that even characters such as < > & and ' that MUST BE encoded into their character entiry representations to be valid XML/XHTML have intentionally not been, so these are **not valid XML**.
+Note that even characters such as < > & and ' that MUST BE encoded into their character entity representations to be valid XML/XHTML have intentionally not been, so these are **not valid XML**.
 They are nonetheless useful in testing.

 ## Raw Character Sequences